swapnil-tot/nextfrontend/README.md

+Develop a chat functionality within an OpenAI platform using Next.js, emphasizing real-time communication, message rendering, and user interface responsiveness.

 This is a [Next.js](https://nextjs.org/) project with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Develop a chat functionality within an OpenAI platform using Next.js, emphasizing real-time communication, message rendering, and user interface responsiveness.

 ## Getting Started
 - Use the following Next Version :- 14.0.0
 - Open the project code in the IDE and open the terminal in the project folder
-- create .env file in root folder add OPENAI_API_KEY in file
+- Create .env file in root folder add OPENAI_API_KEY in file
 - Following are the commands in the terminal.

 ## For installation of packages